ted-ross/transom/input/overview.md

 Modern messaging systems aren't the only way to get processes talking.
 Your application's parts can share a view into a database, or you can use HTTP and REST to expose information.
 But these approaches have some serious drawbacks.
-A database is reliable, but it makes all the parts of your application dependent on one component.
-REST offers the
+A database is reliable, but it isn't designed to intermediate communication.
+Its focus is storing data, not moving it between processes.
+REST lets you communicate, but it offers no reliability.
-reverse: it allows you to decouple the parts of your application, but it gives you no guarantee of reliabile communication.

-A store-and-forward messaging system gives you both.
+A store-and-forward messaging system gives you reliable communication.
 Message brokers take responsibility for ensuring messages reach their destination, even if the destination is temporarily out of reach.
 Messaging APIs manage acknowledgments so that no messages are dropped in transit.

 ## Proprietary messaging solutions